-When assessing the decisions and actions of the audit committee, we typically defer judgment to the members of the committee; however, we will typically recommend voting against the audit committee chairman and/or its members if any one of the following occurred:
+When assessing the decisions and actions of the audit committee, we typically defer judgment to the members of the committee; however, we will typically recommend voting against the audit committee chair and/or its members if any one of the following occurred:

 - If there is a risk that the nature of work undertaken by the audit firm is likely to create a conflict of interest between the company and the audit firm or otherwise likely to impair the independence of the auditor. - If the fees paid for audit and audit related services are less than 50% of all fees paid to the audit firm.
-CGI Glass Lewis will review the nature and level of the non-audit work to determine if the non-audit work may impact on the independence of the audit firm: Audit + Audit-Related < 50% x (Audit + Audit-Related + Tax + Other). - If the chairman of the board is a member or chairman of the audit committee. - If the audit committee did not put the selection of the auditor up for shareholder approval.20 - If the Company fails to disclose the fees paid to the auditor or a breakdown of audit versus non-audit fees. - If an executive or a person who is not subject to election by shareholders is a member of the audit committee. - All members of an audit committee where non-audit fees include fees for tax services for senior executives of the company or involve services related to tax avoidance or tax shelter schemes. - If the nature and level of non-audit work is not disclosed. - If the committee does not have at least one member who has a demonstrable financial background sufficient to understand the financial issues unique to public companies. - If an audit committee member sits on more than three public company audit committees, unless the audit committee member is a chartered accountant, certified practising accountant or a retired CFO, in which case the limit will be four committees. - If accounting fraud occurred at the company. - If financial statements had to be restated due to negligence or fraud. - If the company repeatedly fails to file its financial reports in a timely fashion.
+Glass Lewis will review the nature and level of the non-audit work to determine if the non-audit work may impact on the independence of the audit firm: Audit + Audit-Related < 50% x (Audit + Audit-Related + Tax + Other). - If the chair of the board is a member or chair of the audit committee. - The audit committee chair if the audit committee did not meet at least four times during the previous financial year. - If the audit committee did not put the selection of the auditor up for shareholder approval.20 - If the Company fails to disclose the fees paid to the auditor or a breakdown of audit versus non-audit fees. - If an executive or a person who is not subject to election by shareholders is a member of the audit committee. - All members of an audit committee where non-audit fees include fees for tax services for senior executives of the company or involve services related to tax avoidance or tax shelter schemes. - If the nature and level of non-audit work is not disclosed. - If the committee does not have at least one member who has a demonstrable financial background sufficient to understand the financial issues unique to public companies. - If an audit committee member sits on more than three public company audit committees, unless the audit committee member is a chartered accountant, certified practising accountant or a retired CFO, in which case the limit will be four committees. - If accounting fraud occurred at the company. - If financial statements had to be restated due to negligence or fraud. - If the company repeatedly fails to file its financial reports in a timely fashion.